leonletto/leonletto.github.io/blog.md

 ---
 # My Blog

-My blog is a collection of articles and posts related to programming, technology, and other topics I find interesting.
+My blog is a collection of articles and posts related to AI, programming, technology, and other topics I find interesting like home renovation.

 ## Posts